openvinotoolkit/model_server/example_client/README.md

 ## Requirement

-Install client dependencies using the command :
+Install client dependencies using the command below in the example_client directory:
 ```
 pip3 install -r client_requirements.txt
 ```